luckycadow/LuckyPlayer/README.md

 });
 ```

-Remember to load jQuery before this script.
+That's it, just remember to load jQuery before this script.